Do reviews still matter? Take it from Google

 After collating peer and self-assessments, managers are able to draft a review of their employees - but even these reviews have to then be consolidated by other managers in order to maximise fair evaluation.
 This has the added benefit of taking the onus off one person to evaluate an employee.

 "A touchstone for growth"

 In implementing these new strategies, Google has continued to be known for its employee satisfaction and innovation.
 It’s not the only one reaping the benefits of a modern review system: in fact, it’s estimated that around 70% of multinational companies are considering or making similar transitions, even if they haven’t completed the change.
 Here are just a few of them:

 Performance reviews do still matter in 2019: they just need to be given an upgrade to make them fit for today’s business world.
-By using tried-and-tested strategies, or a performance review tool like Leapsome, reviews don’t have to cause weeks of stress, mountains of paperwork or employee resentment at a biased evaluation.
+By using tried-and-tested strategies, or performance review software like Leapsome, reviews don’t have to cause weeks of stress, mountains of paperwork or employee resentment at a biased evaluation.
 When done right they can be a source of learning, development and progress - a touchstone for growth.

 ⭐️ Ready to launch development-focused reviews at your organization?